emptystair/ollama-openai-wrapper/README.md

 ## Quick Start

 ### Prerequisites
 - [Docker](https://www.docker.com/get-started/)
 - [Ollama](https://ollama.ai/) installed and running
+  - You'll need to have a local model pulled in Ollama (e.g., `ollama pull llama3`)
 - [ngrok](https://ngrok.com/) for exposing your local server (Cursor will not recognize a localhost address)

 ### Running with Docker